raghavn1/raghavn1.github.io/_posts/2025-01-19-First Post.md

 title: First Post
 date: 2025-01-19 16:44:40 -0500
 categories: [Projects]
-tags: [motion-detection, camera, comp-eng]     # TAG names should always be lowercase
+tags: [motion-detection, camera, comp-eng, bash]     # TAG names should always be lowercase

-author: raghav
+authors: [raghav, matty]

 description: This is my first post about my computer engineering final project -- a motion detected camera using the Raspberry Pi.

-toc: true # turning off the table of contents
+toc: true # turning on the table of contents
 comments: false # Turning off comments on this post

 media_subpath: /assets